locitran/tandem-dimple/docs/input_output_format.md

 ## `query`

 We could query a SAV, a batch of SAVs, a UniPort ID, or UniProt ID with mutation site.
-SAV format should be formatted as `UniPort ID`, `position`, `wt aa`, `mut aa` ("wt" and "mut" refer to wild-type and mutant), where `position` is the place that mutated amino acid (aa) is introduced.
+A SAV should be formatted as `UniPort ID`, `position`, `wt aa`, `mut aa` ("wt" and "mut" refer to wild-type and mutant), where `position` is the place that mutated amino acid (aa) is introduced.

 *   One SAV:
     ```python